Terumo: Business segments and products

 Terumo Penpol, the company's subsidiary in Trivandrum, India is the largest manufacturer of blood bags in India and supplies it to over 82 countries.

 A medical device facility called Terumo BCT is located in Denver suburb of Lakewood, Colorado, and as of 2018, has been open and operating for over 20 years.
 A 2018 investigation into the release of ethylene oxide—a sterilizing agent for the blood diagnostic and treatment devices—into the atmosphere showed no increased cancer risk for those in the neighborhood, and the EPA will continue to allow up to 10000 lb of ethylene oxide to be released annually.
 However, Terumo said they release only 2500 lb per year and are working to reduce that amount.

 Acquisitions

 In July 1999 Terumo acquired the cardiovascular division of 3M Company, and established Terumo Cardiovascular Systems Corp. in the USA.

+In 1999, Terumo entered into a joint venture with the Kerala company Penpol.

 In 2001 the company made two more acquisitions: it acquired the home oxygen division of Sumitomo Bakelite Co., Ltd., and establish Terumo Medical Care K.K., and Ikiken Co., Ltd. of Japan.

-In 2002 the company enters into the vascular prostheses business by acquiring UK-based Vascutek Ltd.
+In 2002 the company acquired UK-based Vascutek.

 Four years later, in 2006 the company ventured into a new field (endovascular coils for the treatment of cerebral aneurysms) by buying American company MicroVention Inc.